 Barcelona Rock Fest: The festival site and stages

 Barcelona Rock Fest is staged in Can Zam Park, an 11-hectare park in Santa Coloma de Gramenet on the outskirts of Barcelona.

-The festival revolves around two identical main stages set-up side by side (Stage Rock on the left and Stage Fest on the right).
+The festival revolves around two identical main stages set up side by side (Stage Rock on the left and Stage Fest on the right).

-The twin stage format has 2 benefits:
+The twin-stage format has two benefits: